li007205/portfolio/README.md

 ## Creature Battle
 https://github.com/li007205/creaturebattle.git <br>
 This project is a game simliar to a pokemon-esque style that helps kids learn about sustainability through questions.
-The childrent would learn about energy efficiency, water conservation and resource management.
+The children would learn about energy efficiency, water conservation and resource management.
+The game will give children a chance understand how sustainability can affect them in a positive way.
 <br><br>
 I chose this project because I could build game about sustainability that could children about it.
 I wasn't sure how well I could program a game and it was interesting to put what I learned from 230 into it.
 This is where I was working mostly the logic of game and how damage will be calculated.
 I had to change how the list of questions and answers had to read through a file.
 It was probably the most fun I've had and learned the most by applying the knowledge to game with the idea of teaching children about sustainability.